ChristophersGIT/Fuzzy/README.md

 Brief description of url fuzzer
 --------------
 A URL fuzzer is a cybersecurity tool used in penetration testing and security assessments to discover potential vulnerabilities in web applications or websites.
-It operates by systematically generating and sending varied or mutated HTTP requests to different URLs or endpoints of a target web application.
+It operates by systematically generating and sending varied or mutated HTTP/S requests to different URLs or endpoints of a target web application.

 Dependencies